Attack Surface Analyzer

-Attack Surface Analyzer is a tool created for the analysis of changes made to the attack surface of the operating systems since Windows Vista and beyond.
-It is a tool recommended by Microsoft in its SDL guidelines in the verification stage of the development.
+Attack Surface Analyzer was a tool created for the analysis of changes made to the attack surface of the operating systems since Windows Vista and beyond.
+It was a tool recommended by Microsoft in its SDL guidelines in the verification stage of the development.

 History

 According to the Microsoft SDL Team, they did not have an all in one tool for checking the changes made to the attack surface of Windows Operating System before Attack Surface Analyzer was developed.
 It was a problem to check and verify the effects of various software installations on the system way back since Windows Server 2003 was being developed.
 Back then they had to use multiple tools for every type of change made to the attack surface.
 It was a painful process when they had to check for everything again and again and using multiple tools.

 It was this problem that made Microsoft create an application with which developers could analyze the changes made to the Windows Attack Surface.
 It has at first been used by the developers at Microsoft.
 Later, on January 18, 2011, a beta version (version 5.1.3.0) of a tool named Attack Surface Analyzer was released in public for the testers and IT administrators.
 Attack Surface Analyzer can compare two scan data of a system called the baseline scan and product scan.
 Both 32-bit and 64-bit versions of software are available for Windows Vista and Windows 7 (and respective Server editions).
 There is no news about a Windows XP version being released.